universal-ctags/citre/docs/user-manual/getting-started-on-tags-backend.md

 You are asked to:

 1. Pick a directory in which you want to use the tags file.
 This means when you visit a file in that directory, this tags file is used for it.
-Normally it's the "project root", so let's choose `/path/to/project/`.
+Usually it's the "project root", so let's choose `/path/to/project/`.

 1. Pick a place to save the tags file, the option `1` saves it in the project